Skip to content

 Important Hypothesis

-This basic model treats - for the bifacial (i.e., the backside irradiance) modelling - your subsystem as a generic "Unlimited Trackers" configuration, i.e., with a single axis orientation, identical pitch between trackers, and without considering the tracker's extremities.
-Note that it also does not differentiate between PV-sensitive areas and non-sensitive frames.
+This simplified 2D model is designed for large, regular tracking systems.
+For the modelling of the backside and reflected irradiances, a tracker array will be represented by a generic “Unlimited Trackers” configuration, i.e, with a single axis orientation, identical pitch between trackers and neglecting edge effects at the ends of individual trackers.
+Note that it also does not differentiate between PV-"sensitive" areas and non-"sensitive" frames.
 Therefore you can use it:

-• either directly with a simple system defined with the "Horizontal axis, Unlimited trackers" orientation type,
+• either directly with a simplified geometry defined with the "Horizontal axis, Unlimited trackers" orientation type,

-• or with a 3D model of the tracker arrangement, provided that the subsystem is sufficiently large and regular to be approximated by the "Unlimited trackers" hypothesis.
+• or with a 3D model of the tracker arrangement, provided that each tracker array is sufficiently large and regular to be approximated by the "Unlimited trackers" hypothesis.

 The application of the model is as follows:

-• PVsyst will create an approximate "Unlimited trackers" subsystem associated to your real PV subsystem, just for the calculation of the bifacial features (i.e., the yield associated to the backside irradiance) during the simulation.
+• PVsyst will create an approximate "Unlimited trackers" geometry for each bifacial tracker orientation, just for the calculation of backside and reflected irradiances during the simulation.

-• This "added" system should be similar to the 3D subsystem (the part corresponding to the same orientation).
+• This geometric representation will try to match the 3D layout as closely as possible (the part corresponding to the same orientation).

 2-dimensional calculation

-The "unlimited trackers" hypothesis allows a simple analytical calculation of the tracker's behavior, namely the mutual shadings from tracker to tracker (or backtracking), considering only one direction perpendicular to the axis for all the calculations (i.e., a 2D model).
+The "unlimited trackers" hypothesis allows a simple analytical calculation of irradiances in a tracker array, namely the mutual shadings from tracker to tracker (or avoiding them via backtracking), considering only transverse directions (perpendicular to the axis).

-The treatment of the different irradiances on the trackers is identical to the sheds 2D model.
+The treatment of the different irradiances on the trackers is identical to the fixed tilt rows 2D model.
 The pre-calculation of the ground points (irradiance received, view factor integrals), is performed on 7 different trackers positions.
-Then the simulation will interpolate these values (using cubic splines) at each hour, in terms of the exact position of the trackers.
+Then the simulation will interpolate these values (using cubic splines) at each time step, in terms of the exact position of the trackers.

 Tools

-Similar tools as those for sheds are available to study tracking systems.
+Similar tools as those for fixed tilt rows are available to study tracking systems.
 We can try to understand all the contributions and behaviors with different drawings in terms of different variables, especially the Tracker's positions, and the Ground-points positions.

 Performances

-Now, we are expecting for a performance that is slighty lower than the shed-like systems.
+The bifacial gain of tracking systems is expected to be slighty lower than for fixed tilt systems.
 Because the tracking strategy tends to optimize the trapping of sun rays, thus less beam irradiance reaches the ground.

 The next figure shows a comparison of the beam attaining the ground, for similar fixed and tracking systems (GCR = 41%):